 If you’re hiking up to Machu Picchu, remember to pack appropriate shoes, as well as a water bottle and day bag you can take other essentials in.
 For the Galapagos portion of your trip, you won’t have access to shops, especially not if you’re on a boat, so be sure to bring any essentials and swimwear so you can take part in water activities like snorkelling.

 Aside from clothing, here are a few things we recommend packing:

 Are Trips to Machu Picchu and the Galapagos Suitable for Families?

-The Galapagos is a great destination for family vacations, with plenty to see and do for visitors of all ages.
-Older children can enjoy more adventurous experiences like snorkeling or hiking through lava fields, while little ones can marvel at marine life on glass-bottom boat trips.
+The Galapagos is a great destination for family holidays, with plenty to see and do for visitors of all ages.
+Older children can enjoy more adventurous experiences like snorkelling or hiking through lava fields, while little ones can marvel at marine life on glass-bottom boat trips.

 Can You Extend Your Tour To Include Other South American Destinations?

 Of course you can!
 At Scott Dunn, our travel specialists will help extend your tour and plan a holiday that’s bespoke to you.
 Whether you want to combine your tour with a visit to Chile’s Atacama Desert or travel further afield to Brazil’s buzzy carnival capital, we’ll help you arrange the trip of a lifetime.